-Re-Imagining Your Gardens & Streets Edinburgh - Community Engagement Pioneer ProjectProject On-going
+Re-Imagining Your Gardens & Streets Edinburgh - Community Engagement Pioneer ProjectProject Complete

 Date added: 04/10/2017

-Re-Imagining Your Gardens & Streets Edinburgh is a public engagement pioneer project which will deliver a series of public engagement events in Granton, Edinburgh, involving the local community in a creative process to re-imagine their neighbourhoods for climate change adaptation.
+Re-Imagining Your Gardens & Streets Edinburgh was a public engagement pioneer project which delivered a series of public engagement events in Granton, Edinburgh, involving the local community in a creative process to re-imagine their neighbourhoods for climate change adaptation.

 Following an open application process, the Re-Imagining Your Gardens & Streets project was chosen to be our latest Community Engagement Pioneer Project.
 Jointly ran by the Royal Botanic Garden Edinburgh and Heriot-Watt University, the project will investigate a range of community engagement techniques by running outreach events focused on generating ideas to transform streets in the Granton area into well adapted community spaces.